treangenlab/somatem/docs/tool_status-quicknotes.md

 - `data/rhea`: 2 `.fasta` files from OSF.io storage/[examples](https://osf.io/fvhw8/files/osfstorage#)

 Note:
-- Need smaller example files for assembly workflow.
-Check this [tutorial](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye.html) for a 100 MB file from Zenodo [here](https://zenodo.org/record/4534098/files/DRR187567.fastq.bz2)
+Need smaller example files for faster iteration/testing of the assembly workflow.
+- Check this [tutorial](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye.html) for a 100 MB file from Zenodo [here](https://zenodo.org/record/4534098/files/DRR187567.fastq.bz2)
-- Small isolate genome data for ONT available at SRA:[DRX178043](https://www.ncbi.nlm.nih.gov/sra/DRX178043) from paper [asm, 2019](https://journals.asm.org/doi/10.1128/mra.01212-19)
+  - These are small isolate genome data for ONT available at SRA:[DRX178043](https://www.ncbi.nlm.nih.gov/sra/DRX178043) from paper [asm, 2019](https://journals.asm.org/doi/10.1128/mra.01212-19).
+  - _Would be preferable to have metagenome data or a mix with ~5 isolates?_
+- explore larger subsamples of the zymo mock data (_known species advantage_) or `abx_depl.fastq.gz` (_many more species.._)?

 ### Zymo mock
 Would be nice to have a [zymobiomics microbial community standards](https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards) dataset to test the pipeline with ; pick files that take a short time to run (ex: `46_1_sub10k.fastq.gz` takes 45m to run lemur; we want under 5 mins.)